Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 ## Our Goal

-Our goal today is to understand what it means to say "variables are references."
+Our goal in this lesson is to understand what it means to say "variables are references."

 Creating a mental model of how references work will:

 - increase our programming skills
 - increase our debugging skills
 - give us better understanding about computers
-- give us better ways to talk about programming
+- give us more precise ways to talk about programming
 - <del>help us make null pointer exception jokes</del>

 The best way we can use our energy in this lesson is to read it, take notes on it, and constantly experiment with code using a Python REPL.
 Much of this material is learned through typing out code and seeing the output inside a Python REPL.
 Feel free to use the Python REPL or to make a `.py` file.
 Copy and paste the code as you go, and modify examples to help understanding.